 I’ve always been pleasantly impressed by the performance of Denon gear for the price, even their all-in-one micro Hi-Fi systems, such as the DM41 DAB, deliver exciting and engaging listening experiences.

 The PMA-600NE can comfortably drive a wide range of speakers and easily competes with far more expensive units.

 While the amplifier enjoys a wide range of digital connectivity options and a high-quality 192 KHz/24 Bit built-in DAC, Denon also allows you to switch all of the digital elements off using ‘analog mode’.

-When running in analog mode, the digital input and Bluetooth circuitry is disabled, preventing any high-frequency interference.
+When running in analog mode, the digital input and Bluetooth circuitry are disabled, preventing any high-frequency interference.
 Great for analog purists who still want to retain the option of modern digital input sources.

-Those looking for a compact Hi-Fi option should consider the Pro-Ject Stereo Box DS2.
+Those looking for a compact Hi-Fi option should consider the Pro-Ject Stereo Box DS3.
 Its smaller size is achieved by using an external power supply, which easily tucks behind or underneath your furniture.

 I paired this amplifier with a set of Klipsch RP-500M speakers that complement very well.
 For a compact, relatively affordable integrated amplifier, the results are stunning.
 The bass is deep and solid, and the mid-range is detailed and dynamic—the high-end, crisp, and exciting without sounding harsh.

 Price: $1299/£999 | Power: 80W per channel | Phono: No | USB: Yes | Bluetooth: aptX HD